 Throughout time, social critics have bemoaned the miseries of life.
 Man is said to be unhappy, and real happiness is projected in past paradise or future utopia.
 Optimists, who stressed human adaptability and social progress, have always denounced such bilious claims.
 By lack of an empirical gauge, the discussion remained inconclusive.
-During the last few decades many surveys have been carried out, some drawing on world samples.
-These surveys support the optimist view.
+During the last few decades many surveys have been carried out, some drawing on world samples (availble in the World Database of Happiness, Veenhoven 2001).
+Together, the data support the optimist view.